CBTZ1961/RepData_PeerAssessment1/PA1_template.md

 ##  2012-11-30 37.3825996 34.11321
 ```
 The total number of entries with missing values is 2304.
 The overall pattern of the activities hs not chaged.
-The number of steps has icreased, because i added the mean of the intervall to the missig values.
-This is also the reson why the median is now differnt from 0.
+The number of steps has icreased, because I added the mean of the intervall to the missig values.
+This is also the reason why the median is now differnt from 0.

 ## Are there differences in activity patterns between weekdays and weekends?